wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 ###### Clue 3: Biblioplex Café
  - [ ]
 - This clue refers to the Biblioplex Cafe in area B6.
-- When the characters enter the cafe, they see several students enjoying drinks and snacks.
-Aisla Fitzbottom, the cafe manager, is a Strixhaven staff member and the only worker behind the counter at present.
+- When the characters enter the cafe, they see several students enjoying drinks and snacks. **Aisla Fitzbottom**, the cafe manager, is a Strixhaven staff member and the only worker behind the counter at present.
 The characters must present their scavenger hunt list to Aisla.
 When they do, she tells them to come behind the counter and help her quickly restock the cafe’s sandwiches and baked goods from several modified Howard’s handy haversacks.
-- If a character goes above and beyond in their assistance with a successful DC 15 Dexterity check, Aisla gives that character a random trinket (from the magic items in the campaign book).
+- If a character goes above and beyond in their assistance with a successful DC 15 Dexterity check, Aisla gives that character a random trinket (from [[Strixhaven Trinkets]]).
 Many students have ignored her requests for help during the orientation, she says, so she decides to make an exception with a gift from her own pockets.
 Plus, she likes the new students’ ambition.

 ###### Clue 4: Book Garden
  - [ ]
 - This clue refers to the book gardens of area B9.
 - When the characters enter a book garden, they see a lush arboretum.
 A successful DC 10 Intelligence (Investigation) check reveals that three of the shrubs are not ordinary greenery, but are instead awakened shrubs, each with a glistening crown of leaves.
-If a character uses an action to pat the shrubs on these leaves, the branches part to reveal a cuddly Strixhaven mascot, representing a random mascot.
+If a character uses an action to pat the shrubs on these leaves, the branches part to reveal a [[Cuddly Strixhaven Mascot]], representing the owl from the Strixhaven coat of arms.
 This magic works only once per character.

 ###### Clue 5: Amphitheater
  - [ ]